How Velin AI Stays Undetectable: The Six Surfaces That Can Expose You

 You can click buttons, scroll responses, type in notes, and change settings inside Velin without the cursor ever behaving differently.

 When you're typing in another app — your code editor, a browser text field, an exam response box — Velin does not steal the text cursor.
-You can switch between Velin and your other apps seamlessly, with no cursor disruption visible to anyone watching.
+You can switch between Velin and your other apps without a cursor jump anyone could notice.

 Before Your Interview: Test Everything